On the Steady State of Continuous Time Stochastic Opinion Dynamics with Power Law Confidence: Extension to Multi-agent and Multi-dimensional Models

-provided it is $C^2$. \end{proposition} \begin{proof}{Proof Sketch of Proposition \ref{prop:threeagent}.} The proof follows exactly the same lines as that of Theorem \ref{thm:evolution} with $\mathbf{s_1}=0$.
-The additional term $p_t\left(2x-\mathbf{s_3}\right)$ comes from the interaction with the stubborn agent with the opinion $\mathbf{s_3}$. \end{proof} Concerning the stationary distribution, we have \begin{corollary} The stationary density $p(x)$ of the agent $X_2$ follows the non-local ordinary differential equation (ODE):
+\end{proposition} \begin{proof}{[Sketch of the proof]} The proof follows the same lines of thought as in Theorem \ref{thm:evolution}.
+Interaction terms are added as they result from conditionally independent interactions. \end{proof} By letting $\frac{\partial p(t,x)}{\partial t} =0$, we have the ordinary differential equation for the stationary distribution. \begin{corollary} Under the assumptions of Proposition \ref{prop:threeagent}, the stationary density $p(x)$ of agent $X_2$ satisfies the non-local ordinary differential equation